appstronomy/objective-c-style-guide/README.md

 ## Image Naming

 Image names should be named consistently to preserve organization and developer sanity.

-* They should be named using initial caps for adjacent words.
-* Name components should be separated by dashes when there exists an element to both the left and right of the dash.
+They should be named using initial caps for adjacent words.
+Components of the name should be separated by dashes when there exists an element to both the left and right of the dash.
+The components of the name are as follows:

+`[series abbreviation]-[component type]-[proper or conceptual name]-[state]-[bgs]`

 * First, is an optional series abbreviation, such as `"b-"` or `"gadget-"`.
-* Second, is the component type in initial caps, e.g. `"Button"`, `"ViewBackground"`.
+* Second, is the component type or topic area in initial caps, e.g. `"Button"`, `"ViewBackground"`.
 * Third, is the class and or property name to which this image is associated, otherwise, a conceptual name.
 Always in initial caps.
 * Fourth, is the state of the component if applicable, e.g. `normal`, `selected`.
 This is always in lowercase.
-* Fifth, is an indication on whether this image is mean for stretching.
+* Fifth, is an indication on whether this image is meant for stretching.
 If it is, it will have the suffix `bgs`, for *background stretchable*.

-[series abbreviation]-[component type]-[proper or conceptual name]-[state]-[bgs]

-**For example:**
+###### For example:

 * `Button-Info-normal` / `Button-Info-normal@2x`
 * `a-ViewBackground-HorizontalRule-bgs` / `a-ViewBackground-HorizontalRule-bgs@2x`

-Images that are used for a similar purpose should be grouped in the same Asset Catalog folder.
+Images that are used for a similar purpose should be grouped in the same [Asset Catalog](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html) folder.
 The Appstronomy Designer on the team will generally handle image creation and naming.

 ## Booleans